 If you are making a claim for Part VII benefits, Section 99 of the Regulations gives ICBC wide access to sending you to their own doctors:

 99 (1) An insured who makes a claim under this Part shall allow a medical practitioner, dentist, physiotherapist or chiropractor selected by the corporation, at the expense of the corporation, to examine the insured as often as it requires.

 (2) The corporation is not liable to an insured who, to the prejudice of the corporation, fails to comply with this section.

-The only real defense you have is to try to minimize the number of times you have to go for an assessment on the request of ICBC because chances are, the assessment will not be favourable to your ICBC case given that ICBC generally uses more conservative doctors who tend to provide them with good, optimistic reports.
+In summary, ICBC does have a right under Section 99 of the Regulations and under the Supreme Court Rules to send you to a defense-oriented doctor(s) for an assessment.
+The only real defense you have is to try to minimize the number of times you have to go for an assessment on the request of ICBC because chances are, the assessment will not be favorable to your injury claim given that ICBC generally uses known experts that downplay injuries and disability that can arise from a motor vehicle accident.